 To apply, an applicant compiles the items listed below according to these directions.
 We encourage applicants to visit our FAQ page to find answers to many commonly asked questions about the fellowship and to view resources available to fellows - this information may be helpful when preparing the application.
 Applications must be received by the March 1 deadline.

 Full application requires:

-To apply, visit the CU Jobs website and upload these documents to posting number 14726
+To apply, visit the CU Jobs website and upload these documents to the Faculty Fellow posting, requisition number 22518.

 - Cover Letter